Mammootty, Mohanlal & Other Top Mollywood Celebrities Send Out Independence Day Wishes!

 Mammootty

 Mammootty, the Megastar of Mollywood, has wished everyone a Happy Independence Day.
-He has send out a special photo through his official Facebook page and it has received a good number of likes and comments.
+He has sent out a special photo through his official Facebook page and it has received a good number of likes and comments.

 Mohanlal